opentrials/collectors/docs/scraper-guide.md

         super(GuideSpider, self).__init__()
 ```

-An instance of this class will call `extract_record(response)` for
+An instance of this class will call `parse(response)` for
 every http response from trial pages.
-We'll write an extractor a bit later.
+We'll write an parser a bit later.

 ## Writing an Record